Nebraska Revised Statute 50-1205

 (7) Inspect and examine, or approve the inspection and examination of, the records and documents of any agency as a part of a performance audit or preaudit inquiry;

-(9) Review completed performance audit reports prepared by the office, together with comments from the evaluated agency, and adopt recommendations and incorporate them into a committee report;
+(9) Review completed reports prepared by the office, together with comments from the evaluated agency, and adopt recommendations and incorporate them into an audit report;

-(10) Release the committee report to the public and distribute it electronically to the Clerk of the Legislature with or without benefit of a public hearing;
+(10) Release audit reports to the public and distribute them electronically to the Clerk of the Legislature with or without benefit of a public hearing;

-(11) Hold a public hearing, at the committee's discretion, for the purpose of receiving testimony prior to issuance of the committee report;
+(11) Hold public hearings, at the committee's discretion, for the purpose of receiving testimony prior to issuance of audit reports;

-(12) Establish a system to ascertain and monitor an agency's implementation of the recommendations contained in the committee report and compliance with any statutory changes resulting from the recommendations;
+(12) Establish a system to ascertain and monitor an agency's implementation of the recommendations contained in audit reports and compliance with any statutory changes resulting from the recommendations;

-(13) Issue an annual report each September, to be prepared by the Legislative Auditor and approved by the committee, summarizing recommendations made pursuant to reports of performance audits during the previous fiscal year and the status of implementation of those recommendations;
+(13) Issue an annual report each September, to be prepared by the Legislative Auditor and approved by the committee, summarizing recommendations made pursuant to audit reports during the previous fiscal year and the status of implementation of those recommendations;

-(14) Consult with the Legislative Auditor regarding the staffing and budgetary needs of the office and assist in presenting budget requests to the Appropriations Committee of the Legislature;
+(14) Consult with the Director of Legislative Oversight and the Legislative Auditor regarding the staffing and budgetary needs of the office;

 (16) At its discretion, and with the agreement of the Auditor of Public Accounts, conduct joint fiscal or performance audits with the Auditor of Public Accounts.
 The details of any joint audit shall be agreed upon in writing by the committee and the Auditor of Public Accounts.